-Ketōnd BioMAX uses goBHB-D — a first-of-its-kind, all-natural ketone that is biologically identical to the ketones your body makes.
+Ketōnd BioMAX uses goBHB-D — a ketone that is biologically identical to the ketones your body makes.

-BHB is available in two optical isoforms (D and L).
+BHB is available in two optical isoforms: D and DL.
 In case you’re wondering, an isoform is basically a mirror image.

-You might have seen the same prefix on amino acids (such as L-Leucine).
-Most ketone supplements use L-BHB, which has been less studied as far as human metabolism is concerned.
+You might have seen the same prefix on amino acids (such as L-leucine).
+Most ketone supplements use a combination of L-BHB and D-BHB (DL-BHB), which has been less studied as far as human metabolism is concerned.

 Based on what I know, D-BHB gets metabolized quicker, which means your body can use it for energy more readily than L-BHB.

-In addition to using D-BHB instead of L-BHB, BioMax also contains the following amino acids:
+In addition to using D-BHB instead of D/L-BHB, BioMAX also contains the following amino acids: